xaviero98-stack/Kubernetes/Project/README.md

     targetPort: 8181
   type: ClusterIP
 ```
-As you can see, there's a custom image, this image is the regular iceberg rest image we can find in the official apache/iceberg repo on docker hub, the only difference is that I added the mysql connector to that iceberg can communicate with MySQL deployed on the previous yaml.
+As you can see, there's a custom image, this image is the regular iceberg rest image we can find in the official apache/iceberg repo on docker hub, the only difference is that I added the mysql connector so that iceberg can communicate with MySQL deployed on the previous yaml.

 The Dockerfile is the following one: